Derron210/react-native-fingerprint-scanner/README.md

 - `description: String` the description text to display in the native Android popup
 - `cancelButton: String` the cancel button text to display in the native Android popup
 - `onAttempt: Function` - a callback function when users are trying to scan their fingerprint but failed.
+- `useKey: Boolean`  - default to `false`, whether to check if biometric settings was changed
+- `keyName: String` - the string parameter which must contain UID for your app.
+Ignored, if `useKey` set to false.
+This is a SecretKey name for Android or UsersDefault key for containing evaluatedPolicyDomainState for iOS.

 ```javascript
 componentDidMount() {